Ishan-2-0/Brain-Tumor-Detection-CNN/README.md

 - Trained on a single Kaggle dataset generalization to other imaging protocols, scanner manufacturers, or patient populations is unknown
-- 128×128 resolution is downsampled high-resolution tumor details lost
+- 128×128 resolution is downsampled high resolution tumor details lost
 - Balanced classes don't reflect real clinical distribution
 - Test set from same source as training data no external validation
 - 88% accuracy is not clinical-grade use only as a screening tool